Fshaun/automated-file-manager/README.md

 Usage

 Modify the Script
-  -Update the source_directory, target_directory, network_directory, and target_content variables in the script as needed.
+  - Update the source_directory, target_directory, network_directory, and target_content variables in the script as needed.

 Run the Script

-  -Open a command prompt or terminal.
+  - Open a command prompt or terminal.
-  -Navigate to the directory containing mannatech.py.
+  - Navigate to the directory containing mannatech.py.

 Run the script using the command:
     python mannatech.py